-In the US it is common planning to set up US trusts as part of estate planning.
-Such trusts are often tax neutral for US purposes, but may not be for UK purposes.
+In Australia it is common planning to set up trusts as part of estate planning.
+Such trusts are often tax neutral for Australian purposes but may not be for UK purposes.
 Anyone coming to the UK with a trust should take advice prior to arrival to avoid accidentally creating a UK settlement.